alexander171294/phpquery/tasks done.md

 3º improve error system. (make easy debug the code)
 * now, the errors system equipped with a bugtrace, errors levels, and is possible you set custom error function to catch errors.

+4º add control resource consumption.
+* now, you can add third parameter to define_controller and second parameter to define_autocall, is boolean, if they value is true, show seconds and memory used to execute the controller or autocall function.
+* now, you can put var_dump to _::get_cost() in the end of file index for see memory usage, and seconds of execution of all code.
+Why? you test, evaluate, and improve each function in your script to get the best performance.

 5º split examples.
 * now, the examples are commented and splitted

+6º delete functions.php, this file is not necessary

 10º replace attach_header for define_autocall
 * now, attach_header not use a stack for load, is changed for _::define_autocall()